linuxdojo/evon-hub/README.md

 ### Deploying to a test EC2 instance (any region)

-To copy and also run the Evon Hub installer script on a remote EC2 instance in one command, run:
+For development purposes, to copy and also run the Evon Hub installer script on a remote EC2 instance in one command, run:
 ```
 make ENV=<ENV> EC2_HOST=<EC2_FQDN> DOMAIN_PREFIX=<PREFIX> SUBNET_KEY=<SK> deploy-test
 ```

 ### Quick Deploy

-run `make` and check the description.
+This is a convenience target for developers to quickly sync local project elements to remote dev ec2 instance.
+It requires that root ssh with pub key auth has been setup.

 ### Example